-Applicant provided insufficient corroborating or substantiating documentary evidence of payments and established payment plans for his SOR debts.
-He did not provide a detailed plan about how he intended to resolve his delinquent SOR debts.
+The record establishes eight delinquent debts totaling \$72,500, including delinquent taxes totaling \$19,600 remaining for resolution.
+Applicant provided insufficient corroborating or substantiating documentary evidence of payments and established payment plans for these eight SOR debts.
+He did not provide a detailed plan about how he intended to resolve these eight delinquent SOR debts.
 His actions show lack of financial responsibility and judgment and raise unmitigated questions about Applicant's reliability, trustworthiness, and ability to protect classified information.
 See AG ¶ 18.
-More information about inability to pay debts, financial history, or documented financial progress is necessary to mitigate security concerns.
+More documented information about inability to pay debts, financial history, or documented financial progress is necessary to mitigate security concerns.